opencdms/opencdms-test-data/opencdms_test_data/data/opencdms/README.md

 The dataset is initially being used with the OpenCDMS Python Data Management API ([pyopencdms](https://github.com/opencdms/pyopencdms)) and supported Web APIs ([opencdms-api](https://github.com/opencdms/opencdms-api)).

 Table descriptions are below.
 See [2020-12-04_comments.sql](https://github.com/opencdms/opencdms-test-data/blob/main/opencdms_test_data/data/opencdms/2020-12-04_comments.sql) for both table and column comments.
+These were lost in the translation from Oracle EE -> Oracle XE -> Postgres

 ---